7 Things You Need to Know About the Creator Economy (as a Marketer)

 When looking for influencers to work with, marketers should always look first to brands and individuals that have built a level of trust with their audience.
 There are a lot of vanity numbers in social media, which can often be quite deceiving.
 Some things that help determine whether a content creator has long term trust with his or her audience is checking whether the creator has received verified status on social media, or analyzing their engagement rate per post.

 Also, look for content creators who have mastered the art of reducing bounce rates and focus on quality listens and views and have longer watch times than most.
 These criteria help marketers determine whether they’re really getting engagement on influencer contracts and not just shallow visibility.

 5. Monetizing Strategies are Varied

 Content creators are making money in various ways now.
 We already discussed sponsorships and affiliate marketing, but there are other ways too such as making money through e-commerce, dropshipping, and direct advertising.
+Some creators prefer to earn by sharing their expert knowledge and make money by selling online courses.
 The creator economy market map is also quickly expanding as influencers and content creators start tapping into more niche markets.
 For instance, there are some creators that might focus on entry-level gadgets while others might focus on higher-tier products.
 The gamers’ community also is another great example as some might reach a bigger reach with popular games like PUBG and Mobile Legends, and some might narrow their focus down by talking about novelty games on old-school consoles.
 Spend time researching what scale of influencer is right for your brand.